 1. Startup SG

 This is the umbrella branding of all support schemes for startups in Singapore.
 This is a stepping stone for entrepreneurs by providing them with a platform to access local support programs and Bridgeway to the global entrepreneurial network.
 As a startup, you should think of Startup SG as a one-stop source for grants, funding, loans, and capability enhancement.
-Under loans, the Temporary Bridging Loan Programme is available for startups, and it has the following best features.
-It comes with the best rates of high loan amounts of up to $5,000,000 with competitive rates.
-It’s flexible and convenient repayment periods of up to 5 years.
+Under loans, the Temporary Bridging Loan Programme is available for startups, and it has the following features.
+It comes with the high loan amounts of up to $5,000,000 with competitive rates.
+It’s flexible and has a repayment periods of up to 5 years.
 There is service only interest for the first one year after that principal and interest for the remaining loan tenor under loan repayment.
 No collateral is needed.

 Your business entity must be registered and operating in Singapore, with at least 30% (Permanent residents or Singapore citizens) for eligibility.
 The loan is available with effect from (WEF) April 2020 to 31st March 2021.
 The Startup SG pillar is categorized under six different programs: